particle-iot/docs/src/content/tutorials/learn-more/weather.md

 This tutorial will focus on a few specific APIs that are intended to be used with fixed locations, such as from your own home.
 The actual Weather API can be used in more complicated scenarios, like mobile devices and customer devices in various locations, but those use cases are a bit more complicated and aren't included in this tutorial.

+You should go through the steps in order, as subsequent sections rely on the previously completed steps.

 ### Log into Particle

 In order to take advantage of some of the interactive features of this page, you should log into your account if you are not already logged in:

 {{> sso}}

 ### OpenWeather API Key (appid)

 All OpenWeather API calls require an [API key](https://openweathermap.org/full-price#current), which is also referred to as the appid.
 This tutorial will work with the free plan but you must register to get your own API key.

+Enter it here so it can be used to make API calls from this page.
+The key is only stored in your browser until you close this tab.

 {{> weather-api-key}}

 ### Your location